Stephanie Schuster

 Curriculum Vitae

-Stephanie Schuster studied Biogeography at the University of Trier and Philosophy, Nordic Philology and Anthropology at the University of Basel.
-Her Master’s thesis explores experiences of time in connection with aesthetic appreciation (Max-Fäh-Award 2019).
-Since September 2022, she is a member of the eikones Graduate School and recipient of a Doc.CH grant in Philosophy.
+I studied Biogeography at the University of Trier and Philosophy, Nordic Philology and Anthropology at the University of Basel.
+My MA thesis (Philosophy) engages with the literary work of Peter Kurzeck and explores experiences of time in various cases of aesthetic appreciation (Max-Fäh-Award 2019).
+Since September 2022, I have been working on my PhD thesis and am a member of the eikones Graduate School.
+My supervisors are Prof. Markus Wild and Prof. Emily Brady.
+I am a recipient of a SNSF Doc.CH grant in Philosophy.

 Current Project